Zhangke123jimu/Zhangke123jimu.github.io/_pages/about.md

   <strong>Last updated:</strong> June 01, 2026
 </p>

-I am **Ke Zhang**, I earned dual bachelor's degrees in Pharmacy and Financial Engineering from Sichuan University, and received my master's degree from Tianjin University, where my work focused on pharmacoeconomics and real-world research.
+I am **Ke Zhang**.
+I earned dual bachelor's degrees in Pharmacy and Financial Engineering from Sichuan University, and received my master's degree from Tianjin University, where my work focused on pharmacoeconomics and real-world research.
 I am now transitioning my research focus into AI-driven drug discovery, motivated by the potential of AI techniques to accelerate drug discovery and improve human well-being.

 Research interests
 ------